 I have always been an introverted personality and somewhat shy.
 I strive for learning new things, but I rather explore things alone than in a big group.
 My great interest on details makes me a perfectionist who enjoys creating different kinds of visual experiences – dance, movies, photography… In my spare time I’m training different forms of climbing – my major goal being in alpine mountaineering.
 I’m very fond of reading books and playing tenor saxophone.

-I have gratuated as a Bachelor of dance pedagogy from Kuopio Academy of Music and Dance, majoring in classical ballet.
-I also have a Bachelor’s degree in health care (major in radiography and radiotherapy) and I have been working in medical imaging.
+I have gratuated as a Bachelor of Dance Pedagogy from Savonia University of Applied Sciences, Music and Dance department, majoring in classical ballet.
+I also have a Bachelor’s degree in health care (major in radiography and radiotherapy) and I am currently studying for MSc Forensic Radiography.
 In 2013 I completed a distance learning course in basics of Benesh Movement Notation in Royal Academy of Dance.
 During my BA studies in dance, I spent one semester as an Erasmus exchange student in University of Dance and Circus in Stockholm, having street dance as my major.

 “You know more surely who you are on a strong bright day after a storm when the smallest falling leaf is stabbed with self-awareness.”